 - Pharmaceutical grade omega-3 fish oil blend, USP verified for quality and consistency

-- Highly purified fish oil concentrate free of lipid peroxides and environmental pollutants, including heavy metals, pesticides, dioxins, PCBs, and other harmful compounds
+- Free of lipid peroxides and environmental pollutants, including heavy metals, pesticides, dioxins, PCBs, and other harmful compounds

 - Harvested through sustainable fishing practices